-The majority of the KS1 & 2 maths objectives (and EYFS ELGs) covered with only a length of tubular webbing or features of your setting, in your playground, in the field, in the hall, even in the corridor!
+The majority of the KS1 & 2 maths objectives (and EYFS ELGs) are covered with only a length of tubular webbing or features of your setting, in your playground, in the field, in the hall, even in the corridor.

 Designed to make maths memorable, the activities showcased in the Taking Maths Outdoors training sessions have been published as durable water resistant card booklets.
 The relevant objectives are clearly stated with activities and instructions and action photos to support you; ideal for differentiated group sessions.